 This template contains placeholder oneM2M schema version (i.e. vX_Y_Z) and date information (i.e. © 20XX).
 Based on the targeted version of oneM2M schemas for a given deployment, this placeholder version and date shall be updated to reflect the version of published oneM2M schemas that a schema file is compatible with.
 The template also contains a placeholder for the XML schema targetNamespace that may be configured with a customized namespace to avoid namespace conflicts if/when needed for a given deployment.

-<?xml version="1.0" encoding="UTF-8"?>
+"<?xml version="1.0" encoding="UTF-8"?>